Problem-Solving at Your Fingertips

-Your store is already full of expert consultants, and you’re already paying them.
-Your employees — from your new food service attendant to your veteran cashier — have insight into your operation that no consultant could ever have.
+Your business is already full of expert consultants, and you’re already paying them.
+Your employees — from your brand new hire to your go-to mentor — have insight into your operation that no consultant could ever have.
 While a completely external view can sometimes be helpful, save that for financial audits and tax forms.
 For operational problem-solving, avoid the learning curve and go straight to the source.
 Follow these guidelines to get the most out of your employees as consultants:

 Reserve judgement and listen carefully.
-Your employees have a wealth of information to give, but you won’t get anything but spare change if you don’t create an environment where employees feel like they can say what’s really on their minds without fear of repercussions.
+Your employees have a wealth of information to give, but you won’t get anything but spare change if you don’t create a positive environment where employees feel like they can say what’s really on their minds without fear of repercussions.

 Stay focused on solutions.
 A problem-solving conversation can easily turn into a complaint session if you’re not careful.
 Guide employees in a dialogue that is focused on finding solutions, rather than just identifying problems.
 Ask employees this question: “What’s your suggestion?”
 Accept and consider all answers, even if they seem far-fetched at first.